pho5nix/Red-Threat-Redemption/README.md

 ### Key Features
 - **Minimal Debian 13 Base**: Hardened OS setup with LVM partitioning for flexible storage.
-- **ELK Stack with Vector**: Elasticsearch for storage/search, Kibana for visualization, Vector for lightweight log pipelines.
+- **Elastic Stack with Vector**: Elasticsearch for storage/search, Kibana for visualization, Filebeatand Vector for logs parsing.
 - **Wazuh Integration**: Security monitoring with alerts ingested into Elasticsearch.
 - **Zeek and Suricata Network Monitoring**: Passive analysis on PCI passthrough NIC.
 - **pfSense Logs**: System syslog and pfBlocker logs for DNSBL and Feeds.